This course will take place online, for a reduced rate of Full £186 / Conc. £140

 Who is this course for?

-Anyone with passion for photography and visual arts as well for those who are thinking of gaining employability skills in photography.
+The sessions are also ideal for anyone with passion for photography and visual arts as well for those who are thinking of gaining employability skills in photography.

 Do I need any previous skills or knowledge?